(From Tesla Motors Press Release)

 When you build a car that's electric, you start with one built-in advantage: Electric cars just don't have to be as complex mechanically as the car you're probably driving now.
 Sophisticated electronics and software take the place of the pounds and pounds of machinery required to introduce a spark and ignite the fuel that powers an internal combustion engine.

-he Tesla Roadster has just one: the rotor.
+For example, the typical four-cylinder engine of a conventional car comprises over a hundred moving parts.
+By comparison, the motor of the Tesla Roadster has just one: the rotor.
 So there's less weight to drive around and fewer parts that could break or wear down over time.

 But the comparison doesn't end with the counting of moving parts.
 The engine and transmission of a conventional car also need lubricating oils, filters, coolant, clutches, spark plugs and wires, a PCV valve, oxygen sensors, a timing belt, a fan belt, a water pump and hoses, a catalytic converter, and a muffler — all items requiring service, and all items that aren't needed in an electric car.